Camp Meeting is on a road tour for 2022!

 RSVP for Free Meals!

 Auburn ABC is bringing book and food deals to you!

 Traditional camp meeting at Auburn Adventist Academy is a much loved tradition.
 This is a sacred time when families from western Washington and beyond gather to learn, grow, nurture friendships, eat summertime foods, and enhance their relationship with Jesus Christ through workshops, keynote presentations, and age-based programs.

-A convocation is generally defined as a large gathering of people.
-It's a special occasion.
-A time to be together.
 Think of a convocation like a mini-camp meeting experience with 100s of people instead of 1000s of people.

 Each of our convocation locations will have its own planning team, so the look and feel of each gathering will likely be different.
-Each convocation team can also pick their own speakers.
-The Peninsula and North Peninsula convocations, for example, have already invited Dr. David Smith, retired president from Southern Adventist University and a master Bible storyteller, to be their featured speaker.

 In general, the convocation programming is likely to include a Sabbath School time, church service, luncheon, afternoon program(s), picnic supper, evening program, and an afterglow experience where you can visit with friends.
-Some convocation locations may elect to have a Friday night vespers or a Sunday family day.
-Washington Conference will publish specific details as they are available.

 You likely have more questions.

 Ask away!
 Answers will be added here over time.